-6.7.1 Telephone Number
+6.7.1 Telephone number

-The Telephone Number attribute type specifies a telephone number associated with an object.
+A value of the telephoneNumber attribute type is used for holding a telephone number associated with an object.

 An attribute value for Telephone Number is a string that shall comply with the internationally agreed format for showing international telephone numbers, as indicated in clause 2.5 of Rec.
 ITU-T E.123 (e.g., "+ 44 582 10101").
 However, it is allowed to insert hyphens (-) in addition to the + sign, spaces and figures.
 Other characters from the PrintableString repertoire shall not be used.